 - SurvJustice lobbied for passages of the Campus Accountability and Safety Act (CASA) (S. 856; H.R.
 1949)

-- SurvJustice became a liaison to the American Bar Association (ABA)'s Criminal Justice Section Task Force on College Due Process and Victim Protection
+- SurvJustice became a liaison to the American Bar Association (ABA)'s Criminal Justice Section Task Force on College Due Process

 - SurvJustice continued as a liaison to the American Law Institute (ALI) Project on Sexual and Gender-Based Misconduct on Campus